mattdsteele/howconf/presentations.md

 * Moose OO Perl 5, 50 minutes, Jay Hannah
 * Intro to BioPerl, 50 minutes, Jay Hannah
 * git workshop, Nick Nisi
+* Markov Demystified, Nick Wertzberger

 Accepted Talks
 --------------

 Some of the talks above will be accepted, scheduled into timeslots and rooms, and moved down here.